deeprajsingh003/openstreetmap-geodata-india/README.md

 - Integrate Google Maps API as an alternative

 ## 🧾 Disclaimer
-This project is **educational** and based on a guided course assignment.
+This project is **educational** & based on a guided course assignment.
-All customizations, execution, and documentation were done independently for learning purposes.
+All customizations, execution, & documentation were done independently for learning purposes.